Thank you for choosing Aheadworks!

-The Magento 2 RMA extension allows handling all the key aspects of return merchandise management:
+The Magento 2 RMA extension handles all the key aspects of return merchandise management:

 In the backend, the module generally consists of 4 grids and the configuration page.
-Basically, the RMA management area allows creating/monitoring return requests, configuring email alerts along with canned responses, exchanging messages with customers in the dedicated thread (you can optionally leave internal notes not visible to requesters and attach files to the thread), and adding custom fields to the request form.
+Store admins can create/monitor return requests, configure email alerts along with canned responses, exchange messages with customers in the dedicated thread (and optionally leave internal notes not visible to requesters and attach files to the thread), and add custom fields to the request form.
 On the storefront, customers can monitor their requests from the separate section, create new requests as well as use the same message thread functionality as in the admin area.

 The Magento 2 RMA extension comes ready for work right after installation.
 Once installed, it introduces the 'My Returns' section to a customer account page and the 'Create New Return' link to the store footer.
 By following both of the links, you can create a new RMA request.

 Along with the 'My Returns' section and the 'Create New Return' link, customers can request a return from the order view page in the 'My Orders' account section.
 To do this, they should click on the 'Request Return' active link on the order details page.

 Now, let's request the return from the 'My Returns' section.
 To do this, click .